Create the password file

-After filling in the first two fields (the key is made up of two characters chosen by you), click "Encrypting the password" and you will see the encrypted form of the password in the field "Encrypted Word".
-Copy this password in the .htpasswd file (see below).
 The .htpasswd should not necessarily be in the same location as the .htaccess file.
 For example, you could place it in the webroot, and use it to protect different website directories, given that a single .htpasswd file can be used by several .htaccess files.
 The .htpasswd file must contain one line per user specifying the username and password.

 These lines are as follows: